-SECTION I. MEDIC AID MANAGED CARE RATES 6.
-Risk Adjustment and Acuity Adjustments b. the data, and a adjustments to data, to be use calculate the adjustment. that c. the model, and adjustments to model, to be us calculate the adjustment. that d. the timing and frequency of the application of the adjustment. e. any concerns t actuary has wir risk adjustmen process. th the iii.
-The rate certification supporting docume must also specification include: a. any changes the made to risk adjustment mo a.
-Subpart C.4: Risk Mitigation, page 26 nat are • •
+6. Risk Adjustment and Acuity A djustments b. the data, and any adjustments to that data, to be used to calculate the adjustment. c. the model, and any adjustments to that model, to be used to calculate the adjustment. the timing and frequency of the application of the risk adjustment. e. any concerns the actuary has with the risk adjustment process. iii.
+The rate certification and supporting documentation must also specifically include: a. any changes that are made to risk adjustment models c.
+Mercer Rate Certification a.
+Subpart C.4: Risk Mitigation, page 26 • •